ContentMine/quickscrape/CONTRIBUTING.md

 ## Local testing

-In order to set up your development environment for getpapers, you need to install [Node.js](https://nodejs.org/en/).
+In order to set up your development environment for quickscrape, you need to install [Node.js](https://nodejs.org/en/).

 1. Create a fork on [github](https://help.github.com/articles/fork-a-repo/).